Listed Equity Positions Weight

 The ability to find closely correlated positions to Listed Funds could be a great tool in your tax-loss harvesting strategies, allowing investors a quick way to find a similar-enough asset to replace Listed Funds when you sell it.
 If you don't do this, your portfolio allocation will be skewed against your target asset allocation.
 So, investors can't just sell and buy back Listed Funds - that would be a violation of the tax code under the "wash sale" rule, and this is why you need to find a similar enough asset and use the proceeds from selling Listed Funds Trust to buy it.

-The correlation of Listed Funds is a statistical measure of how it moves in relation to other equities.
+The correlation of Listed Funds is a statistical measure of how it moves in relation to other instruments.
 This measure is expressed in what is known as the correlation coefficient, which ranges between -1 and +1.
 A perfect positive correlation (i.e., a correlation coefficient of +1) implies that as Listed Funds moves, either up or down, the other security will move in the same direction.
 Alternatively, perfect negative correlation means that if Listed Funds Trust moves in either direction, the perfectly negatively correlated security will move in the opposite direction.
 If the correlation is 0, the equities are not correlated; they are entirely random.
 A correlation greater than 0.8 is generally described as strong, whereas a correlation less than 0.5 is generally considered weak.

-Correlation analysis and pair trading evaluation for Listed Funds can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.Check out Listed Funds Piotroski F Score and Listed Funds Altman Z Score analysis.
-You can also try the Headlines Timeline module to stay connected to all market stories and filter out noise.
-Drill down to analyze hype elasticity.
+Correlation analysis and pair trading evaluation for Listed Funds can also be used as hedging techniques within a particular sector or industry or even over random equities to generate a better risk-adjusted return on your portfolios.

 The market value of Listed Funds Trust is measured differently than its book value, which is the value of Listed that is recorded on the company's balance sheet.
 Investors also form their own opinion of Listed Funds' value that differs from its market value or its book value, called intrinsic value, which is Listed Funds' true underlying value.
 Investors use various methods to calculate intrinsic value and buy a stock when its market value falls below its intrinsic value.
 Because Listed Funds' market value can be influenced by many factors that don't directly affect Listed Funds' underlying business (such as a pandemic or basic market pessimism), market value can vary widely from intrinsic value.